Darłowo: Castle of Pomeranian Dukes

 The initial appearance of a medieval fortress of Darłowo was an inspiration to build a similar but larger Kronborg Castle by King Erik in Denmark, where after years, William Shakespeare placed the action of "Hamlet".

 The castle of Darłowo is also associated with the figure of Eric Pomerania's granddaughter – Princess Sophia.
 Legend attributes to her, apparently contrary to the historical facts, cruelty, for which she lingers as the White Lady after her death, circling the castle.
 The character of Princess Sophia is also related to a romantic love story.
 The lady of the Darłowo castle was to bestow John of Maszewo with great reciprocating feeling.
 His Gothic tenement still stands today on the corner of the streets of Powstańców Warszawskich and Morska.
 Supposedly, the ducal castle was connected with the house of the knight with a secret underground passage, which the knight used at night to sneak into his Lady's...

 The historical novel based on the life of Princess Sophia, entitled "Beautiful Princess", was written by a writer Zbysław Gorecki living in Darłowo for many years.
 In the Prussian times, the castle served partly as a warehouse and fell into ruin.
-Only at the end of the thirties of the twentieth century, a regional museum was created there and it is operating.
+Only at the end of the 1930s, a regional museum was created there and it is operating.
 Its founder and first curator was Karl Rosenow.

 Today the castle serves as a Polish Museum.
 The castle is built in gothic style on a base plan resembling a square; its tower is 24 m high.
 This is the only castle of such characteristic on the Polish seacoast.

 The peculiarity of Darłowo museum is a two-headed calf, which was probably born in the village Janiewice, district of Sławno in 1919.
 Another interesting feature of the castle is a cat mummy and a golden sculpture of a dove – a talisman of luck for King Eric and Cecilia.
 Since the autumn of 2010, a statue of King Eric, showing the "king of exile" has been standing in the courtyard, funded by the Baltic Cooperative Bank in Darłowo.